Home / Health Insurance / Articles / Diseases / Learn About the Causes and Symptoms of Vitamin B2 Deficiency

 Those who consume excessive quantities of alcohol are at greater risk of developing a Vitamin B2 deficiency.
 Let's also identify other causes that contribute to a deficiency of Vitamin B2.

-A certain group of people are more prone to Vitamin B2 deficiency than others:
+A specific group of people are more prone to Vitamin B2 deficiency than others:

 Athletes who undergo rigorous exercises tend to experience stress in metabolic pathways, which results in excessive consumption of Vitamin B2.
 Without additional consumption of Vitamin B2, their body is likely to experience a deficiency.
 The problem can be more prevalent in the case of vegetarian athletes who do not consume meat, a potentially vital source of riboflavin.